 If lockdown has left you questioning your life, I can help you to understand what's going on.
 If you're struggling with low self esteem or confidence, this can be regained.
 If your domestic relationships have suffered, I can help you through a process where, either on your own or with your partner, to find a new balance.
 I can coach you in working out whether a relationship should continue or ease it coming to a more conciliatory end.
 I also have an interest in neurodiversity and autism spectrum disorders.
 People with these differences may encounter a lack of ease in their connections with others and I have counselled many clients to learn useful relationship skills in their day to day lives.

+I approach problems with empathy and compassion, honestly and with humour where required.
 I aim to guide you through the complexities of life and provide you with tools to improve your mental well-being.

+I am based in Cardigan, West Wales and offer online, telephone and face to face counselling on Mondays and Tuesdays.
 I live in a wonderful rural area and can offer Walk-Talk therapy to take advantage of our beautiful surroundings and the positive impact being outdoors in nature can have on your mental health.

 Training, qualifications & experience

 I initially qualified as a solicitor in 1990 and am now retired from legal work.
 I was accredited by the Law Society as a specialist in mental health, children and family law.
-I ran my own firm, one of the largest mental health law firms in the UK.
+I ran my own legal practice, one of the largest mental health law firms in the UK.
 I worked with clients in the community, in hospitals and other institutional settings.
 My fields of expertise were acting for adults and children with mental health problems in child and family cases and mental health review tribunals, so I have depth of knowledge of mental health.

 I have worked as a trainer and educator for organisations supporting the homeless, an anti-bullying group, people with an intellectual disability, victims of domestic abuse and prisoner-victim mediation (restorative justice)